poult-lab/daily-word/english_words_ learning.md

 [n] {disapproving or humorous} Like the fabled rustic who raised the devil with infinite pains, and was so terrified at the sight of him that he could ask the enemy no question, but immediately fled.

 "a person who lives in or comes from the country"

-21.suitcase [ˈsuːtkeɪs]

-[noun] to pack/unpack a suitcase. "a case with flat sides and a handle, used for carrying clothes, etc. when you are travelling"